Back to top

 Key Stage 3 (Years 7-9):

-In Year 7 students will study the following subjects:
+In Year 7, students will study the following subjects:

 Key Stage 4 (Years 10-11):

-At KS4 students are taught the core subjects in 2 half year groups.
-Each half year group is split by ability for English, Maths, RS & Science.
+At KS4, students are taught the core subjects in 2 half-year groups.
+Each half-year group is split by ability for English, Maths, RS & Science.
 The options are taught across the full year group with some setting by ability, and some mixed ability groupings.

 Key Stage 5:

-The majority of our sixth form students embark on studying 3 A levels or Level 3 courses.
-A number of students study BTEC qualifications in Performing Arts or Sport.
-Each subject is allocated 5 periods a week.
-A wide range of options are available.
-All our Year 12 students are allocated one period of study time, per subject, per week.
 Each subject teacher indicates extra activities that students should undertake independently to improve their learning.
 Quiet, supervised study rooms, along with a number of ICT facilities are provided for this purpose.

 Click for more detail on sixth form courses